etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

 .. image:: ../tutorials/im-building.png

 There is a difference in how f2py_ and pybind11_ operate.
-F2py_ is an *executable* that inspects the Fortran source and create wrappers for the subprograms it finds and uses the compiler to build the extension module.
-(The wrappers are in C, so f2py_ needs a C compiler as well).
-Pybind11_ is a *C++ template library* that is used to express the interface between Python and C++.
+F2py_ is an *executable* that inspects the Fortran source code and creates wrappers for the subprograms it finds.
+These wrappers are C code, compiled and linked with the compiled Fortran code to build the extension module.
+Thus, f2py_ needs a Fortran compiler, as well as a C compiler.
+The Pybind11_ approach is conceptually simpler.
+Pybind11_is a *C++ template library* that the programmer uses to express the interface between Python and C++.
+In fact the introspection is done by the programmer, and there is only one compiler round, using a C++ compiler.
+This gives the programmer more flexibility and control, but also a bit more work.

 .. _f90-or-cpp: